Agneta de Graeff van Polsbroek: Biography

 The couple lived at their country houses De Eult at Baarn, Akerendam and Duynwijck in Beverwijk.
 Between the city of Amsterdam they owned a cityhause at Herengracht and an island, called Bickerseiland.
 In 1663/64 Agneta was painted by Wallerant Vaillant.
 Her tomb chapel is located at the Westerkerk.

+Coat of arms

+Agneta de Graeff van Polsbroek's coat of arms was quartered and showed the following symbols: